Joe Biden was ‘legitimately’ elected, majority of Georgia voters say

 Six in 10 voters say party majority was the 'single most important factor' in the Georgia runoff election

-Joe Biden "legitimately" defeated President Trump in November's election, 61 percent of Georgia voters say, according to preliminary data from the Fox News Voter Analysis, a survey of more than 4,000 voters in the state.
+Sixty-one percent of Georgians say that Biden was "legitimately" elected president, according to preliminary data from the Fox News Voter Analysis, a survey of more than 4,000 Georgia voters.

-The results of Tuesday's two U.S. Senate runoff elections in Georgia will dictate which party takes majority control of the upper chamber in the new U.S. Congress – a fact that drove voters to the polls.

-Control of the Senate was the "single most important factor" driving their vote, six in 10 Georgia voters said.
+Georgia’s Senate election will dictate which party takes majority control of the upper chamber in the U.S. Congress – a fact that drove voters to the polls with six in 10 of all Georgia voters saying this was the "single most important factor" in placing their vote.

-The Fox News Voter Analysis was conducted by the National Opinion Research Center (NORC), an independent, nonpartisan research organization at the University of Chicago.

 While only five in 10 Democrats thought party control was the biggest factor in placing their vote, seven in 10 Republicans thought the same.